onkar895/NAMASTE-JAVASCRIPT/SEASON-2/EPISODE-1/Notes.md

 -   This occurs mainly in the asynchronous programming environment like while handling async requests or file operations where the function doesn’t execute in the fixed order.
 -   The callbacks are chained within the callbacks, making the code structure look like a pyramid.

+-   Inversion of Control :
--   Till this point we are comfortable with concept of callback hell but now lets discuss about Inversion of Control.
+    -   Till this point we are comfortable with concept of callback hell but now lets discuss about **Inversion of Control**.
 It is very important to understand in order to get comfortable around the concept of promise.
+    -   When we pass a function as a callback, basically we are dependant on our parent function that it is his responsibility to run that function.
+This is called **`inversion of control`** because we are dependant on that function.
+What if parent function stopped working, what if it was developed by another programmer or callback runs two times or never run at all.

 ### Let's understand with the help of example code and comments: